aki32/structural-engineering/README.md

 # 🌟 Abstract
-Code set for Structural Engineering mainly written in Python and C#
+Code set for Structural Engineering mainly written in C# (some in Python)

 <br>